wavenumber-eng/cameraEdgeDetection/README.md

 Below is an example of the Camera Edge Detection Web App in action.
 The GIF demonstrates how the app processes real-time video from the webcam and applies the Canny Edge Detection algorithm.
 You can observe the dynamic adjustment of thresholds to refine edge detection results.

 ![Example Case](example.gif)

----

-Explore the possibilities of real-time edge detection in your browser with this intuitive and lightweight tool!